-- I like to start with my smaller ingredients.
+- Start with the smaller ingredients.
 Add yellow sugar & salt to the container and shake to slightly mix the two.

-- I then like to chop the veggies.
-I cut each piece into 1 inch lengths, discarding the end pieces and adding to the container.
+- Cut veggies into 1 inch lengths, discarding the end pieces and add to the container.

-- I like to add the water last.
-I buy a 4 liter jug from the store and just add it to the container.
+- Add the water last.
+Add 4 litre jug of distilled water to the container.
 I find the initial pressure of the water hitting the salt & sugar helps break them up and makes it easier to mix thoroughly.

 - Hopefully the lid seals tight as I like to make this brine 5 days before I plan to use it, shaking it every day really pounds the herbs into the water adding TONS of flavour.

 - Submerge pieces in brine for 90-120 minutes, whole Turkey for 4 to 6 hours